J.C. Moore Online

 When we were kids, we used to spin ’round and ’round until, when we stopped, the horizon would appear to keep spinning.
 That is how I felt after I read George Will’s article “Blinded by science on climate change” (1).
 He thinks scientists are bad guys, selling cars is more important than clean air, polluters are good guys, and global warming is a religion.
 The Washington Post once had an ombudsman to handle complaints from scientists about George Will’s cherry-picking, misconstruance of data, spinning of facts, and ignorance of science.
 The opinion of most scientists is that George Will is entitled to his own opinions, but not his own facts.

-Mr. Will does not get quotes right.
+Mr. Will does not get quotes right, either.
 He claims that Phil Jones, in his BBC interview, admits there has been no statistically significant global warming in the last 15 years.
 However, what Jones said was “I also calculated the trend for the period 1995 to 2009.
 This trend (0.12C per decade) is positive, but not significant at the 95% significance level.”
 Jones also presented data to show that from 1975-2009 ( the last 15 years) the Earth warmed by a statistically significant +0.16 0C per decade and said “most of the warming since the 1950s is due to human activity. “(2) Mr. Will apparently misquoted Jones in an attempt to back up one of his mistaken and much criticized claims.
 He keeps saying that there has been no global warming since 1998 even though a number of scientists, the author included, have written him to tell him he is misconstruing the data.
 (3)

 Mr. Will started his good guys are bad guys diatribe by criticizing Dr. Rajendra Pachauri, chairman of the International Panel on Climate Change, for denouncing those who deny the effects of climate change on the planet.
 Dr. Pachauri earns very substantial consulting fees by advising governments on environmental issues but he takes only a $49,000 salary and donates the rest to those less fortunate.
 Does he sound like a bad guy?
 For his work, Dr. Pachauri shared the 2007 Nobel Peace Prize, a great honor- except to George Will who, by comparison, has been nominated for a Newsvine Environmental Hall of Shame award.
 Mr. Will also criticizes California’s Arnold Schwarzenegger for participating in the Western Climate Initiative and “trying to fix the planet on his own”.
 The WCI is made up of seven Western states and four Canadian provinces and their goal is to curb greenhouse gas emissions by 2012.